LAMPSPUC/StateSpaceModels.jl/docs/src/examples.md

 plot!(plt, nile.year, get_smoothed_state(smoother_output), label = "Smoothed level")
 ```

-## Log of airline passengers
+## Airline passengers

+TODO

 ## Finland road traffic fatalities

-In this example we will follow what is illustrated on Commandeur, Jacques J.F. & Koopman,
+In this example, we will follow what is illustrated on Commandeur, Jacques J.F. & Koopman,
 Siem Jan, 2007.
 "An Introduction to State Space Time Series Analysis," OUP Catalogue,
 Oxford University Press (Chapter 3).
 We will study the [`LocalLinearTrend`](@ref) model with
 a series of the log of road traffic fatalities in Finalnd and analyse its slope to tell if